SnowyMouse/chimera/README.md

 If [maps in RAM](#memory-settings) is enabled, compressed maps will be decompressed directly into RAM.
 Otherwise, temp files will be used (placed in Chimera's folder).

+#### Campaign in Custom Edition
+Normally, Halo Custom Edition does not display a "campaign" option on the main menu.
+If all of the campaign maps are availible in the maps folder, Chimera will reenable the "campaign" option just like in the retail version.

 #### Camera shake fix
 Chimera fixes a bug where camera shaking does not work at high frame rates.